PramaLLC/api-python-integration/README.md

-# Background Removal API Integration
+# Background Removal API Python Integration

 Python wrapper for the BEN API that removes backgrounds from images.